susanaguix/WEVTYTO/README.md

 ev_typing_shaw.py is the script to analyse those samples that were amplified following the Shaw et.al., 2020 protocol targeting Cluster C Enterovirus.

-ev_reference_sequences.zip contains a FASTA file with reference sequences from all Enterovirus types.
-There are 6303 references making it a big file.
-If preferred, a custom reference FASTA file can be used.
+ev_reference_sequences.fasta.gz contains a FASTA file with reference sequences from all Enterovirus types.
+There are 6303 references.
+If preferred, a custom reference FASTA file can be used always keeping the same header structure as the provided file.